Poppy Build Guide by FinalFan

 --What are some EXAMPLES of champs are strong against Poppy?

-Darius is not as bad, but still extremely dangerous.
-He has a fairly long ranged harass, heavy magic DOT that applies on his autoattacks (making armor less effective vs. him), and a grab, not to mention his massive true damage ult.
+Darius is actually not as bad IMO, but still extremely dangerous.
+He has a fairly long ranged harass, heavy magic DOT that applies on his autoattacks (making armor less effective against him), and a grab, not to mention his massive true damage ult.
 You can probably outdamage him at level 1, but if he wins somehow you'll be at a HUGE disadvantage.
 Darius can snowball really hard on you if he gets an advantage so I usually try to play safe.
-If you get the chance, though, feel free to drop Qs on him as he can't exchange as well in a single blow.
+If you get the chance, though, feel free to drop Qs on him since he can't exchange as well in a single blow.
 Darius likes extended exchanges because of his passive magic DOT.

 --Anything else I should know?